Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

   ```
 ## Package a Tizen application with sign

-The command builds and packages the Tizen application with signing.
+The following command builds and packages Tizen application with signing.
 If there is a package file in the option (-b), the package is re-signed.
-The Tizen application is signed with a certified profile in the `tizen-studio-data/profile/profiles.xml` file.
+Tizen application is signed with a certified profile in the `tizen-studio-data/profile/profiles.xml` file.
 Certificate security-profiles can be created as mentioned in the section [manage a security profile](#manage-a-security-profile).

 **Syntax:**